-NAEYC staff, the Commission chair, and the mentor Commissioner will provide virtual orientations that include an overview of the accreditation system, the Commission role and responsibilities, and an overview of all of the tools and resources the Commission uses to conduct its business.
-Mentor Commissioners are responsible for providing in-depth training on reviewing accreditation cases.
+NAEYC staff, the Commission chair, and the mentor Commissioner will provide orientations that include an overview of the accreditation system, presentation from NAEYC's legal counsel, an overview of the tools and resources the Commission uses to conduct its business, and opportunities to practice presenting accreditation cases.
+When possible, part of the orientation will take place in-person prior to new Commissioner's first Commission meeting.